simonamtoft/generative-convergence/README.md

 In order to compare convergence of different models, each model is trained a number of times (e.g. 10), from which metrics on the test losses for each epoch during training can be calculated.
 For each of these runs, a different random seed is used for all used procedures (see [seed_everything](https://github.com/simonamtoft/generative-convergence/blob/main/lib/random_seed.py)).
 Then, the min, max and final test loss is taken from each run, along with computing the mean over the first five epochs.
 This is done for each of the 10 runs of each model on the different datasets, where the mean is taken over the 10 runs which has different random initializations.

-### FFJORD Toy Data
+### Toy Data
-For the FFJORD toy data, we've chosen to look at the `8gaussians` and `checkerboard` toy data (see [gen_data](https://github.com/simonamtoft/generative-convergence/blob/main/lib/gen_data.py#L18)).
+For the toy data, we've chosen to look at the `8gaussians` and `checkerboard` toy data from the FFJORD paper (see [gen_data](https://github.com/simonamtoft/generative-convergence/blob/main/lib/gen_data.py#L18)).
 For each of the two datasets, a set of Flow, VAE and LVAE models are trained and computed metrics for, as shown on the plots and table below.

 ![metrics 8gaussians](./losses/metrics_8gaussians.png)